SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 ## Configuration and Development

-This repository is documented for 2 scenarios:

-1. Inbound to SAP S/4HANA from Azure IoT Central.
+This repository is documented for Inbound to SAP S/4HANA from Azure IoT Central scenarios:

 These are the steps to configure SAP S/4HANA, SAP BTP and Microsoft Azure for **Scenario 1 - Inbound to SAP S/4HANA from Azure IoT Central**.